janhieber/small_hifi/README.md

 # About
 This project is about creating a small HiFi audio system.

-We intend to build a two way stereo system (2 boxes with each 2 speakers) with small measurement (about 20 cm height, 15 cm width and depth).
+We intend to build a two way stereo system (2 boxes, each 2 speakers) with small size (about 20 cm height, 15 cm width and depth).

-The systems purpose is providing good audio quality in smaller rooms.
+The systems purpose is providing good audio quality in small rooms.
 The speakers can be places on a desk besides the computer screen for example.

-# System design
+# System design and architecture
 There will be a master and a slave box.

 Master box: